Pedro Munhoz: 2022

 Munhoz faced Sean O'Malley on July 2, 2022, at UFC 276.
 It was ruled a no contest in the second round due to an inadvertent eye poke that rendered Munhoz unable to continue.
 Following the bout, Munhoz published his medical record showing that he suffered an abrasion across his right cornea.

 2023

 Munhoz faced Chris Gutiérrez on April 15, 2023, at UFC on ESPN 44.
 He won the fight by unanimous decision.

 Munhoz faced Marlon Vera on August 19, 2023, at UFC 292, stepping in as a replacement for an injured Henry Cejudo.
 He lost the fight by unanimous decision.
 14 out of 17 media outlets scored the bout for Munhoz.

 2024

 Munhoz faced Kyler Phillips on March 9, 2024 at UFC 299.
 He lost the fight by unanimous decision.

 Munhoz faced Aiemann Zahabi on November 2, 2024 at UFC Fight Night 246.
 He lost the fight via unanimous decision.

+2026

+On April 8, 2026, Munhoz revealed that he had requested his release from the promotion.
+On April 20, 2026, it was reported that Munhoz was officially removed from the UFC roster.